jiyong-park/jiyong-park.github.io/index.md

 ![](/assets/images/home-photo.jpg)

-# Jiyong Park
+# Jiyong Park, Ph.D.

-I am a PhD Candidate at KAIST College of Business.
+I will be joining the University of North Carolina at Greensboro as an Assistant Professor of Information Systems this upcoming Fall.
 Given that information technology has permeated all levels of society – individuals, organizations, communities, and nations, I am interested in the role of information systems and technology as a primary means to reconciling economic and business value with social and environmental sustainability.

 Sustainable development consists of the “triple bottom line” — economic, environmental and social dimensions.
 My research interests especially lie at the intersection between economic and societal aspects of advanced technology.
 Specifically, my research topics include the following:
 1. Societal Impacts of Information Technology and Machine Learning